dhruveleven/ToDo-List-Python-Flask/README.md

 # ToDo-List-Python-Flask
-Learning Python Flask web application development by making a mini-project ToDo List ToDo List Mini-Project
+Learning Python Flask web application development by making a mini-project ToDo List.

 This is a simple ToDo List application built using Python-Flask.
 It allows users to manage their tasks with basic CRUD (Create, Read, Update, Delete) functionality.
 The application provides a user-friendly interface to add, view, update, and delete tasks.